Skip to content

 Communicate and Model the School’s Values

 There’s no single set of characteristics that define whether a school’s culture is positive or not.
 But you know what it is that makes your school a wonderful place to be — and you know your values aren’t just words on a wall.
+Take a close look at what you think are the most important qualities that contribute to your school culture … and shout them from the rooftops!

-Even more importantly, make sure your school’s values are intentionally modeled throughout the hiring and onboarding process.
+Make sure your school’s values are intentionally modeled throughout the hiring and onboarding process.
 For example, if collaboration is a key part of your culture, don’t let new hires feel isolated.
 Plan networking activities to welcome new employees into the school’s community and consider setting up more coaching or mentoring programs.
 Likewise, if your schools prize innovation, don’t make new hires slog through an inefficient, old-fashioned paper-laden onboarding process — find an onboarding system that makes the process easier.

-Focus on What Matters in Onboarding
+Focus Oon What Matters in Onboarding

-Onboarding and induction should inspire new hires to be enthusiastic stakeholders in the school’s culture.
-But in many school districts, employee onboarding is focused on paperwork and process — not supporting new hires and ensuring their success.
 It’s understandable how this happens: the sheer volume of paperwork necessary to bring a new employee into the district can be overwhelming.
 But it’s necessary to “tame the paper beast” in order to focus on what really matters in onboarding: setting the stage for each employee’s success.

 That’s when you can really show what your school culture is all about.